eroc123/obsidian-notes/Physics/8 - Superposition/Double slit interference.md

 ![[Pasted image 20231018143147.png]]
+For constructive interference at P the waves are in phase $S_1P - S_2Pm \lambda$ For destructive interference at P the waves are

 Point Q on like $S_1 P$ is such that $QP = S_2P$
 $\therefore$ the path difference is shown by $S_1Q$